Bryant McKinnie to TMZ: NFL collusion happens, and the Vikings did it to me | City Pages

 And yet, here we are.
 As of a few days ago, Bryant McKinnie is sounding like something approaching a labor and civil rights activist, and TMZ's breaking news that doesn't involve a hot body on a beach or a cold one in a hotel room.

-Collin Kaepernick and Eric Reid are former teammates on the San Francsisco 49ers.
+Colin Kaepernick and Eric Reid are former teammates on the San Francsisco 49ers.
 Both are gifted, and still in prime playing years for their positions (Kaepernick, a quarterback, is 30; strong safety Reid is just 26) and yet neither has interest from NFL teams.
 They think it's because they kneeled during the National Anthem, to protest police brutality and racism in America.

 Kaepernick, the public face of that protest movement, went unsigned all of last season.
 Reid, a starter in each of his five seasons in San Francisco, became a free agent in March, and says he's not getting interest from NFL teams because of his participation in the anthem protests.